-Although Clark is generally not a gift card guy, he makes an exception for Coinstar gift cards because he’s able to get 100% of his money.
+Although Clark’s generally not a gift card guy, he says he makes an exception for Coinstar gift cards because he’s able to get 100% of his money.

 “Whatever the number of coins I put in, I get a gift card kind of thing for a place that I know we’re going to use,” he says.